federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _Explain a recent project you've worked on.
 Why did you choose this project?
 What difficulties did you run into this project that you did not expect, and how did you solve them?_

-As a requirement of Udacity's Robotics Software Engineer Nanodegree, I recently deployed a skid-steer robot that can autonomously fetch and deliver items in a Gazebo environment using ROS (Robot Operating System) and C++.
+As a requirement of Udacity's Robotics Software Engineer Nanodegree, I recently deployed a skid-steer robot that could autonomously fetch and deliver items in a Gazebo environment using ROS (Robot Operating System) and C++.
 The project combined SLAM (Simultaneous Localization and Mapping), navigation, and programming of custom ROS nodes, and was developed in Ubuntu Linux.

 While the project itself was not as hard as originally expected thanks to the experience I had gained from working on similar tasks, it still posed some challenges in the design, SLAM, navigation, and Pub/Sub communication phases.

 The first challenge was to design a Gazebo world feature-rich enough for robust mapping and localization.
 In this regard, I decided to reproduce my real home, but this meant I could not rely on stock Gazebo models to populate the environment.
 All CADs (computer-aided designs) had to be created from scratch, using the basic components Gazebo provides (cube, cylinder, sphere) and experimenting with colour as well as translation and rotation properties.
 For more complex models (wavy curtains and an oval coffee table) I relied on Blender.
-The entire process was very time-consuming, but the outcome was realistic and very pleasing [Figure 1.A].
+The entire process was time-consuming, but the outcome was realistic and very pleasing [Figure 1.A].

 Another issue occurred while mapping the environment via SLAM.
 Even after fine-tuning the parameter values to reduce distortion at loop closure, sketching table and chair legs in the 2D occupancy grid proved surprisingly difficult to complete in one go, since additional passes in the same spots tended to wipe out at least some of the marks left by previous scans [Figure 1.B].
 For this reason, for a small portion of the final map I had to take snapshots from various angles through repeated attempts, and then collate the frames in post-processing.

 One more challenge, when testing the navigation stack, came from setting the optimal size of the cost cloud used for local planning.
 With a size too small (side: 1 meter), the robot showed excessive slowness and an occasional off-map behaviour [Figure 2.A].
 With a size too large, instead (side: 10 meters), it often got stuck when reaching the same y-coordinate of the goal but in a different room, with the red likelihood area spilling over to the inaccessible space and causing endless recalculation of the ideal trajectory [Figure 2.B].
 Through trial and error, I found 6 square meters to be an ideal size.

-Finally,
+A final hurdle to solve was

 <table>
   <tr>